Suginami: Animation

 Several animation studios are located in Suginami.
 Bones is headquartered in Igusa, while Sunrise has its headquarters near the Kami-Igusa Station on the Seibu Shinjuku Line.
 Bones was founded by former members of Sunrise, and staff at each company often help each other on projects.
 The Satelight studio, founded in Sapporo, relocated to the Asagaya neighborhood in 2006 (an earlier Tokyo office, at a different location in Suginami, had been in existence since 2003).
 In addition, many smaller studios are based here; as of 2006, over 70 studios (of 400 throughout Japan) were located in Suginami.

 Japanese operations

 The communications and electronics giant Iwatsu Electric is headquartered in Kugayama.

 Foreign operations

-American Express used to have its headquarters located in a building south of Ogikubo station but it moved to a location in central Tokyo in 2020.
+American Express used to have its Japanese headquarters south of Ogikubo station, but it moved to Toranomon in central Tokyo in 2020.

 Microsoft has a branch office in the Daitabashi Asahi Seimei Building in Izumi.

 Former economic operations

 Prior to its disestablishment, Data East had its headquarters in Suginami.